cheluvesha/Twitter-SentimentAnalysis/readme.md

-## Project Title - Sentiment Analysis with Spark structured streaming with kafka integration.
+## Project Title - Sentiment Analysis with Spark structured streaming and with kafka integration.

 ## Project Description